Mentallo

 Mentallo (Marvin Flumm) is a character appearing in American comic books published by Marvel Comics.
 After being fired from S.H.I.E.L.D. for attempting a covert takeover, he has since operated as both a freelance criminal and subversive, and a high-ranking agent of Hydra.
-He is usually depicted as using technology to increase his power.
+Mentallo is a mutant with low-level psychic powers and is usually depicted as using technology to increase his power.

 Publication history

 Mentallo first appeared in Strange Tales #141 (Feb.
 1966) and was created by Stan Lee and Jack Kirby.